ogecko/alpaca-benro-polaris/performance/analysis_procedure.md

 pip install -r platforms/win/perf-requirements.txt
 ```

+Note that you do not need clear skies to run this analysis and tests.
+The tests can be done inside without a camera or lens attached.
+The focus of the tests are around the performance of the Benro Polaris Aiming and Tracking capabilities.

 ## Data logging
 All data logging is controlled by the following entry in Config.toml
 ```